Streamatico/PolymarketViewer/README.md

 ## Features

 *   📊 Browse a list of active prediction market events from Polymarket.com
-*   🔍 Filter events by category and search functionality
+*   🔍 Filter by category and search events by keywords
 *   📈 Sort events by various criteria (Volume 24h/All Time, Liquidity, Newest, Ending Soon, Competitive)
 *   📋 View detailed event information with description, markets, and volume data
 *   📊 Display interactive price history charts for events